-The mission of the California Institute of Technology (Caltech) is to expand human knowledge and benefit society through research integrated with education.
+Caltech's mission is to expand human knowledge and benefit society through research integrated with education.
 We investigate the most challenging, fundamental problems in science and technology in a singularly collegial, interdisciplinary atmosphere, while educating outstanding students to become creative members of society.

-Caltech provides an outstanding education that prepares students to become world leaders in science, engineering, academia, business, and public service.
+Caltech provides an outstanding education that prepares students to become world leaders in science, engineering, academia, industry, and public service.
 The Institute aims for these educational outcomes: